 If you forgot to return your I-94 form when exiting from the

 United States, please visit this website for information: http://cbp.gov/xp/cgov/travel/id_visa/

 Please do not bring electronic devices (mobile phones, radios, recorders, computers, PDAs, cameras, walkmans, etc.) with

-you when you come to the U.S. Consulate General.
+you when you come to the U.S. Embassy.
 You and

 your effects will be screened at the entrance.
 Prohibited items